dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 Some bodies allow to mark only some of their degrees of freedom as kinematic.
 For example:

 * It is possible to mark as kinematic some translations or rotations of a rigid body.
-This is useful to prevent all translations and/or rotations wrt. some specific coordinate axises, or to control them at the velocity level.
+This is useful to prevent all translations and/or rotations wrt. some specific coordinate axes, or to control them at the velocity level.
   This is achieved by the `.kinematic_translations` and `kinematic_rotations` modifiers at construction-time, or by the `.set_translations_kinematic` and `.set_rotations_kinematic` methods after construction: